Scientists map genome of Indian cobra: How does it help fight snakebite

 How does decoding the genome help?

 The scientists have identified 19 key toxin genes, the only ones that should matter in snakebite treatment.
-They stress the need to leverage this knowledge for creation of antivenom using synthetic human antibodies.
+They stress the need to leverage this knowledge for the creation of antivenom using synthetic human antibodies.

 The study has led to the development of new safer and more effective antivenoms.